trafikkdata/trafikkdata.no-dokumentasjon/docs/api/5-changelog.md

 All notable changes to the API will be documented here.

+### 01-08-2024

+No breaking changes, only deprecations.

+#### Deprecated fields

+The `meteringDirectionChanged` fields have been deprecated.
+Use of these fields should be replaced.

 ### 13-03-2024

 As notified before, the enum value `OperationalStatus.TEMPORARILY_OUT_OF_SERVICE` has been replaced by `OperationalStatus.OUT_OF_SERVICE`.